 Educating tenants on preventing fire damage

 The best way to protect a property from fire damage is to educate its inhabitants.
 Consider including a fire safety handbook like our Kitchen Safety eBook alongside the inventory when the tenancy begins.
 Or, provide them with handouts that outline escape routes (mandatory as per the Regulatory Reform Order of 2005 and Housing Act of 2004), how to test and clean alarms, what each alarm type means, as well as measures that can be taken to prevent fires from occurring.

 See more tips and advice in our how to educate tenants on fire safety blog.

 What shall I do when there’s been fire damage?

 If disaster does strike, there are a number of steps landlords must follow.
 Once the landlord has been notified by either the tenant or police, they should first check tenants are safe and well.
 Then, after landlords have been told they can return to the property, they should seek advice from an insurance assessor that will tell them what can be claimed back.For a complete guide, check the Landlord and Tenant 1985 for its section on repairs and damage.
 If the fire is accidental, then it is the tenant’s responsibility to contact the landlord, claim from their own insurance and find temporary accommodation.
 Conversely, if the fire is the result of a neighbouring flat, it is the premise’s responsibility.
 Should the fire be the result of a faulty appliance or other aspect within the property, it's the landlord’s responsibility and they can claim using their housing/building insurance.
 Depending on the insurance plan, landlords may need to find their tenants temporary accommodation.

 The kitchen is the most dangerous room in the home, with over 60% of home fires stating there.
 It is therefore a primary target when installing and practising fire safety.
-Please download our free eBook to find out more about preventing fire damage to your rental property, with a particular focus on the kitchen.
+Please download our free landlord checklist to find out more about preventing fire damage to your rental property, with a particular focus on the kitchen.